thomasdavis/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

 {% endhighlight %}

-h4.
-Setting model defaults
+## Setting model defaults

-p.
 Sometimes you will want your model to contain default values.
 This can easily be accomplished by setting a property name 'defaults' in your model declaration.

 {% highlight javascript %}
     Person = Backbone.Model.extend({